Tennessee’s Navigate Reconnect

 The Value of a College Education in Tennessee

 The labor market and broader economy remain in flux as the U.S. unevenly rebounds from COVID-19 disruptions to health, education, work, prices, and every aspect of life.
-One silver lining of these disruptions, for job seekers, has been an exceptionally tight labor market with rising wages and expanding job opportunities.
-The bottom of the pay scale has risen the most in percentage terms, benefitting jobs that are less likely to require a college education.
+For job seekers, one silver lining of these disruptions has been an exceptionally tight labor market with rising wages and expanding job opportunities.
 Is college still “worth it” in this environment?

 Reclaiming Momentum, Understanding Value: Tennessee College-Going in 2022

-On June 15, 2023, the Boyd Center partnered with the Howard H. Baker Jr. Center for Public Policy, SCORE, Tennessee Achieves and Tennessee Higher Education Commission to release THEC’s report on college-going in 2022.
-State education leaders and experts, including the Boyd Center’s Dr. Celeste Carruthers, reviewed data from the report and assessed recent evidence on the value of higher education for Tennessee students.
+On June 15, 2023, the Boyd Center for Business and Economic Research partnered with the Howard H. Baker Jr. School Public Policy and Public Affairs, SCORE, Tennessee Achieves and Tennessee Higher Education Commission to release THEC’s report on college-going in 2022.
+State education leaders and experts, including the Boyd Center for Business and Economic Research’s Dr. Celeste Carruthers, reviewed data from the report and assessed recent evidence on the value of higher education for Tennessee students.

 Tennessee’s Post-Pandemic Workforce: Implications for the Value of Going to College

-In the decade since the Drive to 55 was initiated, much has changed.
-According to the American Community Survey, 58% of Tennesseans 25 and older had at least some college-level education in 2019, up from 53% in 2010.
-However, as the impacts of COVID-19 reverberate throughout our economy, the current environment is more favorable for workers without college than it has been for a generation or more.
-A tight labor market, high college costs alongside high rates of student loan default, and growth in job opportunities for workers without college have led many to question if college is still worth the cost.
+The impacts of COVID-19 created an environment that is more favorable for workers without a college degree than it has been for generations.
+A tight labor market, high college costs, student loan defaults, and growth in job opportunities for workers without college have led many to question whether college is still worth the cost.
 What is the average long-term payoff from enrolling in college?

 The College Pipeline In East Tennessee: Where We Are, Where We’re Going, and Policy Options

 The COVID-19 pandemic may have fundamentally altered the trajectory of college-going, retention, and completion rates for students nationwide and the Drive to 55 in Tennessee.
-During a forum in May 2022, we reviewed the data on key student metrics for East Tennessee, examined the evidence on the causes of shifting student behavior, and evaluated possible policy options with key stakeholders.
+During a forum in May 2022—co-sponsored by the Boyd Center, the Baker School of Public Policy and Public Affairs, and Tennessee Achieves—we reviewed the data on key student metrics for East Tennessee, examined the evidence on the causes of shifting student behavior, and evaluated possible policy options with key stakeholders.

 Education Policy Research

-The Boyd Center produces research on various facets of education policy on both the revenue and expenditure sides of the budget.
+The Boyd Center for Business and Economic Research produces research on various facets of education policy on both the revenue and expenditure sides of the budget.
 In cooperation with the Tennessee Department of Education, the Tennessee Higher Education Commission and other state agencies and funded by a grant under the federal Race to the Top program, we also developed the P20 Connect Tennessee Longitudinal Data System on education.

 How much does Tennessee’s economy benefit from the Tennessee higher education graduates working in the state?
-The Boyd Center, under an agreement with the Tennessee Higher Education Commission and with the cooperation of the Tennessee Department of Labor and Workforce Development, has undertaken research to answer this and other related questions.
+The Boyd Center, working with the Tennessee Higher Education Commission and the Tennessee Department of Labor and Workforce Development, has undertaken research to answer this and other related questions.

 Education Crossroads